tadeegan/MeshReduce/README.md

 MeshReduce
 ==========

 This is a linux port of [Stan Melax's](http://www.melax.com/polychop) mesh reduction algorithm for windows.
-It has been modified to take .obj files ad input and output a lower resolution model.
-A fill description of the algorithm can be found [here](http://dev.gameres.com/program/visual/3d/PolygonReduction.pdf).
+It has been modified to take .obj files as input and output a lower resolution model.
+A full description of the algorithm can be found [here](http://dev.gameres.com/program/visual/3d/PolygonReduction.pdf).

 Some things to work on in the future:
 - manifold meshes dont seem to work well